farrucoder/TrainInspectionForm/README.md

   Save inspection form data locally without internet — perfect for offline usage.

 - 📤 **HTTPBin & Webhook API Integration**
-  Send your inspection data as JSON payloads to mock servers (`httpbin.org`, `webhook.site`) for testing or integration.
+  Send your inspection data as JSON payloads to mock servers (`httpbin.org`) for testing or integration.

 - 🧾 **PDF Summary Generation**
-  View and download a **clean, well-structured PDF** summary of all cleanliness parameters (score & remark) per coach.
+  View and download/save a **clean, well-structured PDF** summary of all cleanliness parameters (score & remark) per coach.

 - 📶 **Offline First Functionality**
   Automatically stores data locally in case of accidental app close or no internet.